symfony/symfony-docs/cookbook/bundles/installation.rst

         }
     }

-Configure the bundle
+Configure the Bundle
 --------------------

-Usually bundles require some configuration to be added to app's ``app/config/config.yml`` file.
+Usually a bundle requires some configuration to be added to app's ``app/config/config.yml`` file.
 The bundle's documentation will likely describe that configuration.
-But you can also get a reference of the bundle's config via ``config:dump-reference`` command.
+But you can also get a reference of the bundle's config via the ``config:dump-reference`` command.

-For instance, in order to look the reference of the assetic config we can use this:
+For instance, in order to look the reference of the ``assetic`` config you can use this:

 .. code-block:: bash